Jean28518/libre-workspace/docs/source/setup/installation.rst

     From now you can also access the server via SSH.
 The default user is 'systemv' and the password is currently 'LibreWorkspace'.

 6. At the webpage an installer opens.
 You will be asked to set a password for the admin user.
-This has to be very secure, because it is also used as administrative password for the other components like nextcloud or samba-dc. **At the current time you can't change your password later.**
+This has to be very secure, because it is also used as administrative password for the other components like nextcloud or samba-dc.
 7. In the next step you can choose which components you want to install.
 At the moment this can't be changed later automatically.
 Samba-DC (central user management) is always automatically installed.
 8. In the Domain Settings you can choose if the libre workspace server should be externally accessible.
 This can't be changed later automatically.
 An external access is highly recommended if you want easy access to your data from outside your home network and don't want to handle DNS-Settings on your own.
 But for that you need a domain name.